BSc Public Health / Overview

 - How to apply

-- Study when it suits you through online learning, with extensive support and an optional residential induction.
+- Study when it suits you through online learning, with extensive support and an optional residential induction, student support, health and wellbeing, and optional face-to-face lectures.

 Policy on additional costs